Gluten intolerance is on the rise, and ‘Non-Coeliac Gluten Disorder‘ is now a recognised condition, and definitely not a faddy diet option.

 Leaky gut – another modern phenomenon

-The main ‘insults’ that commonly challenge and disrupt the integrity of the gut lining are:
+The factors that can challenge and disrupt the integrity of the gut lining are:

 - History of antibiotics (reducing the protection afforded by diverse gut flora).